On the independence number of de Bruijn graphs: Exact formulas for k=11,13,17

 More precisely, there exists an independent set in the simple graph underlying $B(11,2)$ of cardinality $931$ that contains $0^{11}$ and excludes $1^{11}$. \end{theorem}

 \begin{proof} There are

 non-trivial rotation orbits, so the binary upper bound \eqref{eq:binary-upper-prime} gives

-The certificate for $k=11$ records one phase for each of the $186$ non-trivial rotation orbits.
+The certificate for $k=11$ records one decimal marker for each of the $186$ non-trivial rotation orbits.
 Applying the verification protocol described above reconstructs an independent set of cardinality $931$ containing $0^{11}$ and excluding $1^{11}$.
 Therefore the upper bound is attained, and $\alpha(11,2)=931$. \end{proof}

 \begin{corollary} For every $q\ge2$,

 \end{corollary}